differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-21-erlang-cluster-k8s-intro.md

 {% include _series_toc.html %}

-There are still some loose ends that need addressing, and some asides I'd like to mention.
-I'll publish those later today or tomorrow.
-I should probably also write a conclusion.

 You can follow along by cloning the [rlipscombe/erlang-cluster](https://github.com/rlipscombe/erlang-cluster) project from Github.
 The posts in this series and the merge commits in that project are broadly lined up.